carla-paloma/book-club/about.markdown

 Juliet, the art director/ballerina from Japan/UK - based in Japan.

-Jeff, international trader from the USA.

 Maria, the coder/photographer from Russia/UK - based in Denmark.

-Pedro, the Spanish/French physiotherapist - based in Japan.

 Ricky, Kiwi music engineer - based in Australia.